ORNL/ReSolve/docs/sphinx/developer_guide/index.rst

 subdirectory in your current directory.

-Using Dev Container for Writing Documentation
+Using Dev Containers for Writing Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case you cannot install Sphynx and other dependencies on your machine,